Adarsh0503/SplitwiseLocal/demo/README.md

 ---

 ## Core Design
-- Expenses belong to a group
+- Expenses are stored per group
 - Each expense is split using Equal / Exact / Percentage logic
-- Net balances are calculated per user
+- Net balance is calculated per user
-- Balances are simplified using a greedy settlement algorithm to reduce transactions
+- Balances are simplified using a greedy settlement algorithm to minimize transactions

 ---